House I Love

 Germinating seeds paper towel

-When gardeners are germinating seeds paper towel, they usually do so in soil or other similar growing substrates.
+When gardeners germinate seeds paper towel, they usually do so in soil or other similar growing substrates.
 They cover the seed under the ground, endow it with light and water, and in a few days, a seedling appears.
 But many seeds only need water and cover to sprout.
 Many seeds can germinate with a damp paper towel and consistently a little space on the counter.
-This method is often used to accelerate the germination time of seeds difficult to germinate, sprout edible seeds or test the viability of the stored seed.
+This method is often used to accelerate the germination time of seeds that are difficult to germinate, sprout edible seeds, or test the viability of the stored seed.

 Table of Contents